Twins get pitching vet Gray from Reds for 1st-rounder Petty

 The 32-year-old Gray, a two-time All-Star, went 7-9 with a 4.19 ERA and 155 strikeouts over 135 1/3 innings in 26 starts last season, his third with the Reds.
 Over nine years in the majors with the Oakland Athletics, New York Yankees and Reds, Gray has a career record of 82-72 with a 3.61 ERA.
 Since 2014, he is tied for eighth among right-handers in baseball with 204 starts.

+“He’s got great stuff,” Falvey said.
+“But beyond that, just the way he competes every time he goes on the mound, that just adds a level of pushing him up a notch in a rotation.”

-In the final guaranteed season of the deal he signed with the Reds to complete a trade from the Yankees in 2019, Gray will make a little more than $10 million.
-The Twins hold a club option for 2023 that comes without a buyout.
+Entering the final guaranteed season of the deal he signed with the Reds to complete a trade from the Yankees in 2019, Gray will make a little more than $10 million.
+The Twins hold a $12 million club option for 2023 that can escalate based on his innings total this year and conveniently comes without a buyout.
 Gray was one of the most obvious and valuable trade chips for Cincinnati, coming off a so-so 83-79 season.

+The Reds have begun a bit of a reset, having already lost starting pitcher Wade Miley via waivers to the Chicago Cubs and traded catcher Tucker Barnhart.

+“It is a loss in the rotation,” general manager Nick Krall said.
+“We’re going to look to fill that, whether it’s internally or externally.
+We’re still looking at the free agent market.
+We’re still looking at the trade market.
+We’re still trying to run our offseason as we’re going into spring training."

 Gray will slot right in at the top of Minnesota's rotation, which was ravaged last year by the trade of José Berríos and the elbow injury to Kenta Maeda that will keep him out for most or all of 2022.
 Michael Pineda became a free agent and could re-sign if the price is right.